-The Court may depart from the Guidelines if the following four factors are stated pursuant to MCL 552.605.
+The Court may depart from the Guidelines if the following factors are stated pursuant to MCL 552.605.

 - If a Court Orders the payment of child support under this or another act of the state, this section applies to that Order.